mlabs-haskell/hydra-auction/doc/spec.md

 - There is one output sent to the seller, containing the auction lot.
-- There is one output sent to the fee escrow validator, containing the auction fee amount.
+- There is one output sent to the fee escrow validator, containing the total auction fees that will be distributed to the delegates.
 - The transaction validity interval starts after the voucher expiry time.
 - No tokens are minted or burned.